Financial Assistance

 https://www.workandincome.govt.nz/map/income-support/extra-help/disability-allowance/payment.html

-Home Help Hours - if you have an under 5
+Home Help Hours (if your twins have an older sibling under 5 years)

 Parents of twins with no older children under five years old are not eligible for this